GiannisIordanou/ESPN-NBA/README.md

 # ESPN-NBA

-Functions to retrieve data from ESPN NBA.

 This is a library aimed at getting data from ESPN, regarding NBA matches.
 A variety of data is available, as a number of available ways to acquire them is provided.

     A more detailed list follows below: